simeononsecurity/simeononsecurity.ch/content/articles/navigating-disk-errors_-tools-and-techniques-for-disk-checks/index.en.md

 * **Comparison Factors**: When comparing disk checking tools, consider factors such as supported file systems, scanning speed, error detection capabilities, and user interface.

-* **Choosing the Right Tool**: The right disk checking tool depends on your specific needs and the operating system you are using.
+* **Choosing the Right Tool**: The right disk checking tool depends on your specific needs and the operating system you're using.
 Consider factors such as the type of errors you want to detect and the level of technical expertise required.

 * **Best Practices**: Regardless of the tool you choose, it is important to follow best practices when using disk checking tools.
 These include backing up your data before running any checks, scheduling regular disk checks, and keeping your operating system and disk checking software up to date.